xxchan/xxchan.github.io/_posts/2022-02-07-paxos-hard.md

 ---
 layout: post
-title: "Why is Paxos Hard?"
+title: "Why is Paxos So Hard to Understand?"
 excerpt: "Because it requires a different mindset"
 categories:
   - CS